 3. LG G4

-Released May 2015: LG's 2015 top-shelf phone is a pretty good one.
-It packs a quad-HD display, a specially designed Snapdragon 808 processor, and one of the best cameras you can get in a smartphone today.
-Plus it's got a removable 3000mAh battery, expandable storage, and the option for leather backs.
+Released May 2015: LG's 2015 flagship was (and still is) a pretty good one, especially with lower prices since launch.
+It packs a quad-HD display, a Snapdragon 808 processor, and one of the best cameras you can get in a smartphone — even today.
+Plus it's got a removable 3,000mAh battery, expandable storage, and the option for leather backs.
 What's not to love, right?

 The only real hangup on this phone is the software.
 While it's recently been updated to Android 6.0 Marshmallow, LG's user interface still tries too hard to do too much, and at times it gets to be a bit laggy.
 That's not to say LG isn't improving in the UI department, it's just that it doesn't know when to say enough is enough.